justinglobal/shirt_factory/proposal.md

 ### Possible additional Features
   1. Users create designer profile.
 Designer profile has gallery of user's designs like main gallery
   2. Allow users to add and format text only on shirt or with an uploaded image.
 Arrange both text and image elements in designer section.
+  3. Full custom shirt design interface.
+This is mostly Javascript and it is a long-term goal of the project.
+I hope to investigate how I would accomplish this as part of my project, but it is not a listed goal for my final project.

 ### Technical Components

 Web Page html/css/js
   - Shirt designer section in Home page
-    * Menu to select user action ('oregon trail' template, upload image, select processing type)
+    * Menu to select user action (upload image, select color for shirt and design)
     * Menu to select shirt color from palette - ? uses JS?
     * Option to rotate to 'front' or 'back' of shirt to place image
     * Apply changes
-      - ?
-Allow user to use JS slider to alter parameters and display changes real-time

-  - ?
-Where/how to do image resize/position in page section once it is uploaded and displayed
+  - User can position and resize uploaded image on blank shirt
     * This involves JS
-    * User can position and resize uploaded image on blank shirt
+    * User can position and resize transformed image on blank shirt

   - Order/gallery upload form page
     * Users are displayed a final shirt design